Hughav92/PhD_Thesis_Obsidian_Vault/Literature Notes/@ahmadUniversitySurreyParticipation1999.md

 tags::
 citekey:: ahmadUniversitySurreyParticipation1999
 status:: unread
+reference:: Ahmad, K., Gillam, L., & Tostevin, L. (1999).
+‘University of Surrey Participation in TREC8: Weirdness Indexing for Logical Document Extrapolation and Retrieval (WILDER).’ _Proceedings of the Eigth Text Retrieval Conference_, pp. 1–8.
+Presented at the TREC.
 dateread:
 ---

 > [!Cite]
 > Ahmad, K., Gillam, L., & Tostevin, L. (1999).
 ‘University of Surrey Participation in TREC8: Weirdness Indexing for Logical Document Extrapolation and Retrieval (WILDER).’ _Proceedings of the Eigth Text Retrieval Conference_, pp. 1–8.
 Presented at the TREC.

+^df3595

 >[!Synth]
 >**Contribution**::